Under new direction!

 1865 | A man with a dream

-German immigrants Hannes and Louise Tiedemann purchase Bachelor’s Den from Alonzo Wolverton.
+German immigrants Hannes and Louise Tiedemann purchase Bachelor’s Hall from Alonzo Wolverton.
 Hospitable German immigrants, they shared the home with other homeless Germans who had similarly made the journey to America, fleeing Schleswig-Holstein during the Danish war.
 They had six children in total though only August, Emma, and Dora will survive infancy.

-After fate continues to strike in the old wooden house, including the mysterious and sudden death of 15 years old Emma in January of 1881, Johannes and his family move to their summer home in Lakewood.
+After fate continues to strike in the old wooden house, including the mysterious death of 15 years old Emma in January of 1881, Johannes and his family move to their summer home in Lakewood.
 During that summer, he will have the first vision of building a castle.

-It is important to note that the Tiedeman family’s history is one shrouded in mystery, and whose past is so entangled with myth and truth that it defies easy dissection.
+It is important to note that the Tiedemann family’s history is one shrouded in mystery, and whose past is so entangled with myth and truth that it defies easy dissection.
 It is here where the legend of the Franklin Castle begins.

 1921 | The Prohibition Era

 After being occupied by a widow from Virginia and a prominent local physician, the Franklin Castle is sold to a German singing ( and dancing ) society called Bildungsverein Eintracht, who gather at the castle for meetings and performances.
 It is also at this time that the house is used to produce illegal liquor.
-A whiskey still would be found in a hidden room of the basement two decades later, behind a sealed panel in the wall.
+A whiskey still would be found in a hidden room of the basement four decades later, behind a sealed panel in the wall.

 1967 | The Romano Family